dajuca/edhec/solution_to_adapt.md

 #### ⚙️ `.env.sample`

-This file is a _template_ designed to help you create a `.env` file for each challenge.
+This file is a _template_ designed to help you create a `.env` file .
 The `.env.sample` file contains the variables required by the code and expected in the `.env` file. 🚨 Keep in mind that the `.env` file **should never be tracked with Git** to avoid exposing its content, so we have added it to your `.gitignore`.

 #### 🚪 `main.py`

-Bye bye `luxury.interface.main_local` module, you served us well ❤️

-Long live `luxury.interface.main`, our new package entry point ⭐️ to:
+Long live `luxury.interface.main`, our package entry point ⭐️ to:

 - `preprocess`: preprocess the data and store `data_processed`
 - `train`: train on processed data and store model weights
 - `evaluate`: evaluate the performance of the latest trained model on new data
 - `pred`: make a prediction on a `DataFrame` with a specific version of the trained model

-🚨 One main change in the code of the package is that we chose to delegate some of its work to dedicated modules in order to limit the size of the `main.py` file.
-The main changes concern:
+Some info about the code:

 - The project configuration: the single source of truth is `.env`
   - `.envrc` tells `direnv` to load the `.env` as environment variables
   - `params.py` then loads all these variable in python, and should not be changed manually anymore

-- `registry.py`: the code evolved to store the trained model either locally or - _spoiler alert_ - in the cloud
+- `registry.py`: the code to store the trained model either locally or - _spoiler alert_ - in the cloud
   - Notice the new env variable `MODEL_TARGET` (`local` or `gcs`)

-- `data.py` has refactored 2 methods that we'll use heavily in `main.py`
+- `data.py` has 2 methods that we'll use heavily in `main.py`
   - `get_data_with_cache()` (get some data from BigQuery or a cached CSV if exists)
   - `load_data_to_bq()` (upload some data to BQ)